 Explore one of Plymouth’s greatest historic treasures during a series of free themed discovery tours.
 Encounter art, history, and culture in an open-air museum with local historians who share their expertise on a fascinating range of topics.
 All one-hour tours are FREE and open to the public.
 Launched independently in 2011 by the Plymouth Antiquarian Society, the Burial Hill series is now a collaborative program with the Pilgrim Society & Pilgrim Hall Museum.

 Exploring Plymouth History Summer Program

-Children aged 8-12 are invited to participate in this week-long program to launch the Junior Antiquarian Society.
+Children aged 8-11 are invited to participate in this week-long program and join the Junior Antiquarian Society.
 Explore the local past through house tours, special presentations, crafts, and games.

 Email email@example.com for more details or to register.

 Available May through October

 Introduce young history lovers to daily life in Plimoth Colony at the 1677 Harlow House.
 Groups tour the 17th–century homestead and learn about its early residents, with a focus on William Harlow’s trade as a cooper and the everyday activities of family members.
 In addition, students visit our Education Building to engage in hands-on crafts and historic activities, including carding, spinning, weaving, and candle dipping.

 Program runs approximately 1 ½ hours.
 We can host up to 50 students on our site at one time.
 Program can be tailored to fit curriculum goals for school groups or Scouts groups.
 If requested, program can include walking tour through historic downtown Plymouth.
 For availability and pricing, call 508-746-0012 or email firstname.lastname@example.org.